pha5echange/eng-tools/README.md

-ENG-tools beta
-v.
+ENG-Tools beta v.
 01

 by jmg*AT*phasechange*DOT*info

 March 8th 2015

 These scripts have been created to facilitate research into musical genre utilising the Echonest.

 This is a beta release; USE AT YOUR OWN RISK.

 A full manifest can be found at the end of this readme file.

-To use these scripts, you will require the following:
+To use ENG-Tools you will require the following:

 1) An Echonest Developer account, and an API key (from https://developer.echonest.com/account/register)
 2) A text file called 'apikey.txt' containing your API key, in the same folder as the scripts
 3) Python 2, the 'pyen' library (from https://github.com/plamere/pyen), and the 'matplotlib' library (from http://http://matplotlib.org)

 When you have these, proceed as follows: